 - The growing abdomen affects your centre of gravity and balance – be careful when attempting exercises that rely on good balance

-- The hormone progesterone is known to produce a sensation of breathlessness.
+- The hormone progesterone produces a sensation of breathlessness.
 This, with your growing belly, can make you short of breath after exercise.
-We advise exercising at a level of intensity that still allows you to hold a conversation
+Exercise at a level of intensity that still allows you to hold a conversation

-- Up to 40% of women experience stress urinary incontinence in pregnancy, which can cause embarrassing leakage during exercise.
+- Up to 40% of women experience stress urinary incontinence in pregnancy

 - Pregnancy naturally increases your body temperature.
 Be careful not to overheat and make sure to keep up your water intake.

-- In the second half of pregnancy, avoid any exercise that requires you to lie flat on your back, as the growing womb may compress your major blood vessels and cause you to faint
+- In the second half of pregnancy, avoid any exercise that requires you to lie flat on your back.
+The growing womb may compress your major blood vessels and cause you to faint

 - “Exercise will hurt my baby.”
 This is not true.
 There is good evidence to suggest the fetus tolerates exercise well in uncomplicated pregnancies .

 - “Exercise increases my risk of high blood pressure.”
 Also not true.
-While your BP does increase very slightly during exercise, this rapidly returns to normal and does not increase the risk of developing pre- eclampsia or other hypertensive disorders .
+While your BP does increase very slightly during exercise, this rapidly returns to normal and does not increase the risk of developing pre- eclampsia or other blood pressure problems .